BudgetForOpenSource/website/README.md

-# Budget for Open Source
+# Budget for the Open Source

 Many open source packages are now critical infrastructure for thousands of companies and engineering teams.
 But with few exceptions, nearly all of these run without a serious budget and rely on the personal energy of a handful of individuals.
 Maintainer burnout is [real and well documented](https://www.google.com/search?q=open+source+burnout).

 This is a [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) – that is, many people benefit but none pay for it.

 We believe there is a simple first step that we can take to change this.
+It should be immediate

 ### Let's ask our companies to add open source to their budget!